-A piece of creative practical work, either undertaken in groups or individually realised, enabling students to engage the actors craft through the creative processes involved in live and pre-recorded performance
+A piece of creative practical work, either undertaken in groups or individually realised, enabling students to engage the actors craft through the creative processes involved in pre-recorded performance.

 If you are aged 16-18, due to Government funding, tuition fees may not be applicable for your course.
 (Please note: this does not apply to Foundation Degrees or Access to Higher Education courses, and other courses not eligible for public funding.)

 Course Code: UFM0001

 B Reduced Course Fee (for those in receipt of qualifying benefits): Not applicable to this course